 - When you receive the offer via telephone, take a deep breath, thank the person calling, take notes on what is said, and ask for some time to consider all that is taking place.
+The dean does not expect you to accept at that moment.
+It is expected that you will ask for a few days to a week to think about it.
 It is natural to be excited – try not to squeal and jump like you just won the lottery.
 You can do that after you get off the phone!

 - Collect as much information as possible about the offer.
-Have a written copy of the offer mailed or faxed to you.
-Be sure to get detailed information about retirement benefits, medical and dental benefits, your ability to do outside consulting, etc.
+Have a written copy of the offer sent to you electronically.
+Be sure to get detailed information about retirement benefits, medical and dental benefits, your ability to do outside consulting, start-up supports, etc. Some of this (e.g., medical benefits, dental benefits) will be on the university website.
+Don’t waste the dean’s time asking about these.
+Ask only about negotiable things.

-- Get the information that you need to negotiate effectively; this is the time when prior research into salaries and benefits can really pay off.
+- Get the information that you need to negotiate effectively.
+This is the time when prior research into salaries and benefits – and other university support structures (e.g., internal grants for new faculty) – can really pay off.
 The more knowledge you have about faculty salaries and entry packages at the institution, the better off you are during negotiations.
 Consult respected outside sources, mentors, and trusted colleagues regarding appropriate salary and job expectations.
 Salary information at public institutions is a matter of public record.
-With some effort you can find out the exact salaries of everyone in the department; calling the circulation department of the library is a good place to start.
+With some effort you can find out the exact salaries of everyone in the department; calling the circulation department of the library is a good place to start if you get stuck.

-- Investigate the local cost of living; that may impact your final salary requirements.
-Some real estate web pages have “cost of living” calculators.
+- Investigate the local cost of living since it may impact your final salary requirements.
+Some real estate websites have “cost of living” calculators.

-- It is okay to negotiate.
-You don’t have to take whatever the dean (or department chair) offers you; they are expecting you to outline needs and wants that you have beyond their initial offer.
-If you need certain things for your research (specific computer hardware and software requirements, graduate assistants, etc.), ask for these during negotiations.
+- It is okay, and likely expected, for you to negotiate.
+You don’t have to take whatever the dean (or department chair) offers you.
+They are expecting you to outline needs and wants that you have beyond their initial offer.
+If you need certain things for your research (e.g., specific computer hardware and software requirements, graduate assistants, etc.), ask for these during negotiations.
 It will be next to impossible to get them after you’ve reached an agreement.
-Other items for which you can negotiate include a house-hunting trip (with your significant other), moving expenses, funds for professional development or travel, new office paint and/or furniture, etc. Decide what is important to you and ask for it.
+Other items for which you can negotiate include a house-hunting trip (with your significant other), moving expenses (FYI, they’re taxable!), funds for professional development or travel, new office paint and/or furniture, etc. Decide what is important to you and ask for it.
 Decide what the minimum entry package would be for you to take the position.
+It can be difficult to ask for these things, but at this point in the journey they want you to join their team and be successful there.
+You need to make sure that you ask for the things that you believe you need and not shy away from a seemingly “awkward” conversation.
+Be sure to ask rather than make demands.

 - Ask if you will have office space in or near the department.
 You don’t want to end up sequestered in a basement somewhere!